monokrome/names/README.md

 I got tired of doing this every time that I generate example data.
-Sure, I've only done it 4 or 5 times - but it just takes an extra 20 minutes that I don't need it taking.
+Sure, I've only done it a few dozen times - but it just takes an extra 20 minutes that I don't need it taking.
 So, here is a set of 4 files which are composed of the following name lists:

 * A list of the most common last names in the US